Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 ------
 ## Run locally

-1. Set up a python environment to work in.
+1. Set up a Python environment to work in, e.g.:
+   1. `python3 -m venv .venv/`
+   2. `source .venv/bin/activate`
+2. Run `pip install -r requirements-dev.txt`
-2. Run `pip install .` (must do this every time).
+3. Run `pip install .` (must do this every time there is a change to the theme).
-3. Run `sphinx-build -b html docs/ docs/_build/html` to build the documentation.
+4. Run `sphinx-build -b html docs/ docs/_build/html` to build the documentation.
 This will create the `/docs/_build` subfolder where you can see the html files generated based on the `.rst` files in the `docs` folder and the styles pulled from the `qiskit_sphinx_theme`.